At Kraxberger’s core: the AVID college readiness system

 AVID stands for Advancement Via Individual Determination.
 It has school-wide components that benefit each student, but it also targets a particular group of students who face barriers to college, and provides them with added supports Here is a video about the program: http://bcove.me/585oiwmw

-This research-based, national program is built on a foundation called WICOR that can be sued school-wide:
+This research-based, national program is built on a foundation called WICOR that is used school-wide:

 The AVID Elective

-The AVID Elective is the core of the program.
-It targets students in the academic middle –B, C, and even D students – with the desire to go to college and the willingness to work hard.
+The AVID Elective targets students in the academic middle –B, C, and even D students – with the desire to go to college and the willingness to work hard.
 Typically, they will be the first in their families to attend college, and come from groups traditionally underrepresented in higher education.
 These are students who are capable of completing rigorous curriculum but are falling short of their potential.